-Summer III will again include the 5-day summer team training for 8-10 team members and attendance at the National Staff Development Council summer conference will also occur.
-Evaluations of the district's customized performance management system, the PBS program, the vertical curriculum alignment projects, the formative assessment system, and the social services support plan for creating community-oriented schools, the targeted professional development, face to face training in instructional strategies, and the support from the LEA will also continue.
+Summer III) Will again include the 5-day summer team training for 8-10 team members and attendance at the National Staff Development Council summer conference.
+Model Teaching Week, Integrated Curriculum and Standards Academy, and the Highly Effective Teaching Model Institute will also be part of the culminating trainings taking place during this time.
+Evaluations of the district's customized performance management system, the PBS program, the vertical curriculum alignment projects, the formative assessment system, the social services support plan for creating community-oriented schools, the targeted professional development, face to face training in instructional strategies, and the support from the LEA will also continue.
 Culminating activities regarding staff incentives and rewards, the teacher and principal evaluation system, and the degree to which the campus and district used operational flexibility and increased learning time to improve student achievement and impact graduation rates will also be inspected.
 In order words, intense data review and process evaluation will be conducted.
 What worked and what still needs focus will be reviewed.
 A sustainability plan which builds in the continuous practice of developing a 90 day action plan, reflecting on its successes and challenges, reviewing formative assessment data, and aligning the constant upgrading of the plan to the campus and district performance goals and objectives will also be integral to the work of Summer III.
 Just as important will be the plan of action to continue to use teacher leaders as dynamic and critical instructional resources, to constantly monitor their effectiveness, and to continuously provide them with technology and the appropriate leadership and instructional resources and professional development opportunities.
 On July 31, 2012, the campus will submit its final implementation report to TEA.